jatin7/dse-graph-northwind-database/README.md

 ```

+##Load the Northwind data

-Load data - create graph called testGRYO - change -dryrun to false when ready to load:
+Create a graph called testGRYO

+>You can change -dryrun to false when ready to load (no data is loaded when you set it to true):
 ```
 LOADER_HOME=/opt/dse-graph-loader-5.0.5 export LOADER_HOME